DonHundley/noteapp/README.md

 2. Unfortunately I now wish I fully implemented CRUD functions for notes, because my front-end feels so nice that I want them now.
 R.I.P. me.
 3. Next? still not AI, this has to have full functions; It feels like a disservice to the effort.
 Mostly hours messing with scss.
 4. I used to be annoyed with styling.
 I still am, but I used to be too.

+## Dev-log UPDATE SEVEN
+1. Done with implementing current features on the front-end.
+2. styling is acceptable.
+3. New note functions are implemented, and can be updated in what feels like a moderately natural way.
+4. Next: No more putting it off, AI.